 Are they healthy for your children?

 Many times people will say, “It’s their (grandma, aunt, uncle, grandpa) so they need to be allowed in their life.”
 I want you to understand that if toxic family is not healthy for your children it doesn’t matter who they are.
-If you as a parent were to act that way to your child, would that behavior be considered acceptable?
+Would that behavior be acceptable for your children from you?
 If it were their spouse or friends would you accept it?
-Here are a few things to keep in mind.
+When you realize your family is toxic here are a few things to keep in mind.

 - Are they causing emotional trauma to your child? – So often people who are toxic are dismissed as “old school” or “not aware.”
 It doesn’t matter.
 When it comes to your children, protect them from emotional trauma at the hands of someone who loves them.
 We should not teach our children that it is ok for people to hurt them.
 Intervene and protect your child when needed.